 - Black-eyed susans (Rudbeckia) – summer through early fall

 - Blanket flower (Gaillardia) – late spring through fall

-- Catmint (Nepeta) – early summer through fall
+- Catmint (Nepeta) – late spring through summer

-- Clematis vines – late spring through early fall
+- Clematis vines – late spring through early fall, depending on the variety.

 - Daylilies (Hemerocallis) – summer through early fall